This article appeared in Proseed Start up Magazine in December 2012 here

 Processes and organization are the DNA of the business.

 The A of MBA is administration.
 We do not want bureaucracy but efficiency Your management and planning process must enable all staff to know how things are done, how decisions are made and where to get the information and support necessary to do their jobs.
 External interactions (phone calls, emails and meetings) with suppliers, clients and partners must be recorded in a CRM staff have access to.
 As the boss you will set an example.
-Iimportant information/contacts needs to go into a corporate memory so that we can survive and prosper even if someone dies, or quits (out of people’s heads and into our shared IT system)
+Important information/contacts needs to go into a corporate memory so that we can survive and prosper even if someone dies, or quits (out of people’s heads and into our shared IT system).
+I suggest using project management tools like Basecamp or Asana and a CRM like Salesforce Base

 Planning and forecasts